Control warehouse work by using work templates and location directives

 - FEFO batch reservation - This strategy is used when inventory is located using a batch expiration date and is allocated for batch reservation.
 You can only use this strategy for batch enabled items.
 This only works for a Pick work type location directive.

 - Round up to a full LP - This strategy is used to round up the inventory quantity to match the license plate (LP) quantity that is assigned to the items to be picked.
 You can only use this strategy for the replenishment type of location directive of type Pick.

 - Empty location with no incoming work - This strategy is used to locate empty locations.
 The location is considered empty if it has no physical inventory and no expected incoming work.
 This strategy is used only for a Put type of location directive.

 Example of the use of location directives

-For this example, we will consider a purchase order process where the location directive must find free capacity within a warehouse for inventory items that have just been registered at the receiving dock.
-First, we want to try to find free capacity within the warehouse by consolidating with existing on-hand inventory.
-If consolidation isn't possible, we then want to find an empty location.
+For this example, consider a purchase order process where the location directive must find free capacity within a warehouse for inventory items that have just been registered at the receiving dock.
+First, you need to find free capacity within the warehouse by consolidating with existing on-hand inventory.
+If consolidation isn't possible, then you need to find an empty location.

 For this scenario, you must define two location directive actions.
 The first action in the sequence must use the Consolidate strategy, and the second should use the Empty location with no incoming work strategy.
 Unless you define a third action to handle an overflow scenario, two outcomes are possible when there is no more capacity in the warehouse: work can be created even though no locations are defined, or the work creation process can fail.
 The outcome is determined by the setup on the Location directive failures page, where you can decide whether to select the Stop work on location directive failure option for each work order type.